ordina-jworks/ordina-jworks.github.io/_posts/2016-05-24-SpringIO16-Spring-Rest-Docs.md

 <blockquote class="clear"><p>
 Writing documentation is critical in the world of development.
 It is used to make an accurate and straight declaration and intent of what the service has to offer.
-Front-End developers will be able to know which endpoints they have to call and receive the right resource.
+Front-End developers will be able to know which endpoints they have to call and receive the right data.
 Now, we all know it's tedious for developers to write documentation...
 It's your lucky day!
 Spring Rest Docs will make your life easier.
 While you are writing tests, Spring will generate a fully HTML api guide for you and your team.